uclaacm/hackschool-f18/session-3-backend-api/README.md

 It has __header__ and __body__.

 In `header`, there is a field called `status` containing a number.
-That number indicates if your request was succesful.
+That number indicates if your request was successful.

 ```
 2XX: The request was successful